-Once you have a few print and online travel bylines under your belt, and you’ve landed some local FAM tours, it’s time to move up to national or international press trips.
+Once you have a few print and online travel bylines under your belt, and you’ve landed some local FAM tours, it’s time to move up to national or international press trips for travel writers.

 These trips are the prestigious glamour gigs that we all covet like the Holy Grail.
 And they are, therefore, much sought after.

 With press trips you are usually the guest of the tourist bureau of the region, state, or country you are touring.
 Public relations firms representing tourism boards and hotels and resorts will also host trips.

 Some tourism bureaus offer comprehensive, all-encompassing tours that take in most of a country’s main tourist attractions.
 Other tours are themed or specialty niches such as culinary or cultural tours.
 Typically, your hosts pick up all travel expenses—including your airfare.

 Although there are several types of press tours, they essentially follow the same format as local and regional FAM tours.
 The only difference, really, is that we tend to refer to national and international travel tours as Press Trips for travel writers.